-The exercise price of the share options is determined by the board of directors, but may not be less than the higher of (i) the nominal of the shares; (ii) the Hong Kong Stock Exchange closing price of the Company's shares on the date of offer of the share option; and (iii) the average Hong Kong Stock Exchange closing price of the Company's shares for the five trading days immediately preceding the date of the offer.
+The exercise price of the share options is determined by the board of directors, but may be not less than the higher of (i) the nominal value of the shares; (ii) the Hong Kong Stock Exchange closing price of the Company's shares on the date of offer of the share options; and (iii) the average Hong Kong Stock Exchange closing price of the Company's shares for the five trading days immediately preceding the date of the offer.

-Share options do not confer rights on the holders to dividends or to vote in shareholders' meetings.
+Share options do not confer rights on the holders to dividends or to vote at shareholders' meetings.